Refinancing private debts into a structured loan

-Restructuring private debt: How to reorganize your finances with a structured loan
+Restructuring personal debt: How to reorganise your finances with a structured loan

 Minutes